This is a live article and will be updated throughout the night.

 U.S. House District 2

-Incumbent Republican Rep. Celeste Maloy is running against three candidates to secure her seat in U.S. House District 2.
-Rep. Maloy has served a partial term in the House of Representatives, making the 2024 election her first incumbent race.
+Incumbent Republican Rep. Celeste Maloy ran against three candidates to secure her seat in U.S. House District 2.
+Maloy has served a partial term in the House of Representatives, making the 2024 election her first incumbent race.
 She won her first term in a special election to replace Rep. Chris Stewart in 2023.
-In her time in the House, Rep. Maloy has been pro-Israel, joining a group of 15 Republican senators in a trip to Jerusalem this past April.
+In her time in the House, Maloy has been pro-Israel, joining a group of 15 Republican senators in a trip to Jerusalem this past April.
 She has voiced support for a lawsuit raised by the state of Utah regarding control of public lands.

-Challenging Maloy from the Democratic party is Nathaniel E. Woodward.
+Challenging Maloy from the Democratic party was Nathaniel E. Woodward.
 A lawyer by trade, Woodward has served on the Carbon County Democratic Party commission in Price, Utah.
 If elected, Woodward hopes to work on progressive legislation on housing, education and medicine.

 U.S. House District 3

 After incumbent Rep. John Curtis announced his candidacy for U.S. Senate, Republican Utah state Sen. Mike Kennedy and Democrat Glenn J. Wright announced their candidacy for the open seat in District 3.
-Kennedy is leading based on early results by 31 percentage points.

 Kennedy has served in the Utah House of Representatives for six years, before spending the past two years in the Utah Senate.
 According to Sen. Kennedy’s campaign website, before his career in politics he worked as a family physician.
 Kennedy has campaigned on reducing inflation, border control policies and advocating for legislative term limits.